Graylog2/graylog2-server/UPGRADING.rst

   * Quickvalues widgets configured to show both a pie chart and a data table are split up into two different widgets
   * Stacked Charts containing multiple series with different queries are split up by query.
 If a stacked chart contains 5 series, 3 with query "foo", 2 with query "bar, it is split up into two widgets, one containing all 3 "foo"-series, the other containing the 2 "bar"-series.
+  * Widgets created using 3rd party plugins are migrated with their config, but unless the plugin author creates a corresponding plugin for 3.2, a placeholder is shown.

 **************************
 Upgrading to Graylog 3.0.x